-Stixels are a compact mid-level representation of 3D traffic scenes with the goal to bridge the gap between pixels and objects [21].
+Stixels are a compact mid-level representation of 3D traffic scenes with the goal to bridge the gap between pixels and objects [20].
 The so-called "Stixel World" representation originates from the observation that free space in front of the vehicle is mostly limited by vertical surfaces.
 Stixels are represented by a set of rectangular sticks standing vertically on the ground to approximate

 Figure 7.10: Multi-layer Stixel World.
-The multi-layer Stixel World representation of Pfeiffer and Franke [511].
+The multi-layer Stixel World representation of Pfeiffer and Franke [519].
 The scene is segmented into planar segments termed "Stixels".
-In contrast to the Stixel World of [21], objects are allowed to be located at multiple depths within a single image column.
-The color represents the distance to the obstacle with red being close and green far away.
-Figure courtesy of Pfeiffer and Franke [511] © 2016 BMVA.
+In contrast to the Stixel World of [20], objects are allowed to be located at multiple depths within a single image column.
+The color represents the distance to the obstacle with red being close and green far away. © 2016 BMVA.
+Reprinted, with permission, from Pfeiffer and Franke [519].